ublue-os/ucore/ucore/vm-test.md

   ghcr.io/ublue-os/ucore-minimal:stable
 ```

 The script always starts from an official Fedora CoreOS QEMU disk.
-When
-`SOURCE_IMAGE` is Fedora CoreOS, that disk is the source deployment.
-The
+The disk is
+used directly as the source deployment only for these exact references:

+- `quay.io/fedora/fedora-coreos:stable`
+- `quay.io/fedora/fedora-coreos:testing`
+- `quay.io/fedora/fedora-coreos:next`

-`stable`, `testing`, and `next` source tags select the matching CoreOS stream.
+Each reference selects the matching CoreOS stream.
+If an explicitly configured
+`VM_TEST_FCOS_STREAM` conflicts with that source stream, the test exits rather
+than silently booting a different source.

-When any other source image is provided, the script follows this sequence:
+When any other source image is provided, including a pinned FCOS tag or digest,
+a registry mirror, or a custom image with `fedora-coreos` in its name, the
+script follows this sequence:

 1. Boot the Fedora CoreOS bootstrap disk.
 2. Switch to and boot `SOURCE_IMAGE`.